 Process Evaluation of Complex Interventions

-The aim of this one day course is to provide participants with a working knowledge of the theory and practice of process evaluations of complex interventions.
+The aim of this one-day course, led by Research Associate Dr Rachel Brown, and Dr Rhiannon Evans is to provide participants with a working knowledge of the theory and practice of process evaluation of complex interventions.

-The teaching team (Dr Britt Hallingberg, G.J.
-Melendez-Torres, Dr Micky Wilmott, and Dr Jeremy Segrott) includes authors of numerous empirical and methodological works related to process evaluation.
+The teaching team includes authors of numerous empirical and methodological works related to process evaluation.

 |Start date||Days and times|